ammdias/mybkp/MANUAL.md

 ### Changes history:

+* 2.5: Verify that source and destination directory are different Create destination directory if not exists
 * 2.4: Changed installation scripts.
        Changed README and MANUAL accordingly.
 * 2.3: Removed PDF documents.
 Added HTML manual and possibility to show it.